-Grounding Grid: The grounding grid can be a balanced solution for two layer PCBs that don’t have enough space for a full grounding plane, but can’t accept the voltage drops associated with a bus wire.
+Grounding Grid: The grounding grid can be a balanced solution for two layer PCBs that don’t have enough space for a full PCB ground plane, but can’t accept the voltage drops associated with a bus wire.
 The grid does not have to be a square mesh but should have as much area as possible.
 A larger area will reduce grid impedance and allow for more trace connections, which in turn shortens current return paths.
 If you use a grid, take special care to make certain AC/DC return current paths do not cross.

 Grounding Plane: Normally the best solution for grounding in a PCB is a full ground plane.
 Ground plane geometry ensures the lowest possible impedance and often offers the most direct current return paths.
 Additionally, a full ground plane will shield a PCB more than a ground grid.
-Just like with a grid, care must be taken when connecting integrated circuits (ICs) to the ground plane to ensure that return current paths do not cross.
+Just like with a grid, care must be taken when connecting integrated circuits (ICs) to the PCB ground plane to ensure that return current paths do not cross.
 As is often the case, the “better” the solution, the more costly it will be.
 If you’re as frugal as a Quaker, calculating the impedance associated with using a bus wire or grounding grid may be worth your while.

 Real grounding is not as easy as on schematics.